mazleon/ai-agent-programming-hero/README.md

 **Example queries:**

-*Phone Information:*
+*Phone Information (MCP Database):*
 - "What's the price of Samsung Galaxy S23?"
 - "Tell me the specs of iPhone 15"
-- "What phones do you have?"
+- "What phones do you have in stock?"
 - "Compare Google Pixel 8 and OnePlus 12"
+- "Show me current offers and deals"
+- "What phones are under $800?"
+- "Check availability for OnePlus 12"

 *Warranty & Policy (RAG):*
 - "How long is the warranty on new phones?"